San Francisco congestion pricing plan would charge high-income drivers

 The traffic authorities argued that it would reduce traffic congestion, reduce air pollution, and improve the health and safety of local residents.

-Several cities around the world have already implemented a congestion pricing system, including Milan, Singapore, and London, according to the SMFTA website.
+Several cities around the world have already implemented a congestion pricing system, including Milan, Singapore, and London, according to the SFCTA website.

 Advertisement